Xidian-ICTT-GZ/AutoSpec/README.md

 ## Example

-ACSLAGENT transforms unannotated C code into verifier-accepted annotated programs.
+AutoSpec+ transforms unannotated C code into verifier-accepted annotated programs.
 Below is an example of an industrial C program from an aerospace control system annotated with synthesized ACSL specifications.

 <p align="center">
   <img src="fig/case.png" width="80%">